150th Anniversary of the Start of the U.S. Civil War

 speech to approximately 15,000 people.
 After it was delivered, Lincoln said of his

-nation, conceived in liberty, and dedicated to the proposition that all men are
+a new nation, conceived in liberty, and dedicated to the proposition that all men

-created equal.
-Now, we are engaged in a great civil war, testing whether that nation,
+are created equal.
+Now, we are engaged in a great civil war, testing whether that

-or any other nation so conceived and so dedicated, can long endure.
-We are met on
+nation, or any other nation so conceived and so dedicated, can long endure.
+We are

-a great battlefield of that war.
-We have come to dedicate a portion of that field
+met on a great battlefield of that war.
+We have come to dedicate a portion of that

-as a final resting place of those who here gave their lives that this nation might
+field as a final resting place of those who here gave their lives that this nation

 But in a larger sense we cannot dedicate, we cannot consecrate, we cannot hallow